The magic of parabolic lighting

 I mentioned earlier that parabolic lighting is a popular choice for beauty and fashion work, but if that isn’t your area of interest I’m sure you’ve been asking how they fare for other types of photography.

 The fact they are my favourite modifier and that I, a commercial photographer, have three different sizes in my studio should answer that for you.
-That said, however, I do find that they can become problematic when shooting reflective or glossy products due to the reflection captured in the object.
+That said, I do find that they can become problematic when shooting reflective or glossy products due to the reflection captured in the object and they are not really suitable for shooting glossy items where the reflection of the light source will be visible.

 Quite simply, there is only really one main drawback to paras — the price.
 Although there are various sizes to choose from, Broncolor’s range of paras still cost a fair sum.
 However, the use and results you’ll get from each makes it an investment worthy of some serious consideration (especially considering their ability to transform into three types of light source from one modifier).